Mar 13, 2020

 A global role

-China, where the bulk of coronavirus cases emerged, has vastly expanded its use of telehealth during the epidemic.
+China has vastly expanded its use of telehealth during the epidemic.
 Relatively healthy members of the public are able to avoid doctor's offices and get their medical needs met online.

 "As they cleared these giant hospitals to make space for overwhelming numbers of COVID-19 cases, they moved a huge amount of the routine provision of medical services onto online platforms and other mechanisms that they’ve really come to a cutting-edge with,” said Bruce Aylward, a senior World Health Organization official who led a recent mission to China.